Epistemology: The Science Of Thought

 Father Bittle goes on to describe consciousness as “an ultimate datum of experience … at the very root of all mental activity.”

-“I’m only aware of my faculty of awareness” is a meaningless statement.
+In other words, “I’m only aware of my faculty of awareness” is a meaningless statement.

 Why?